AllenInstitute/swdb_2023/databook/_build/html/_sources/visual-coding-2p/vc2p-session-data.md

 ## Stimulus epochs

 Several stimuli are shown during each imaging session, interleaved with each other.
-The stimulus epoch table provides information of these interleaved stimulus epochs, revealing when each epoch begins and ends.
+The stimulus epoch table provides information of these interleaved stimulus epochs, revealing when each epoch starts and ends.
 The start and end here are provided in terms of the imaging frame of the two-photon imaging.
 This allows us to index directly into the dff or event traces.

 ```{code-cell} ipython3
 stim_epoch = data_set.get_stimulus_epoch_table()